Google Analytics for Nonprofits: Tracking Web Performance

 - Other Google Products to Boost Nonprofit Efforts

 When it comes to optimizing your online presence, guesswork doesn’t cut it.
 Your nonprofit needs data to make informed decisions.
-Let’s explore how to use Google Analytics to fuel your mission.
+Let’s explore how to use Google Analytics to get the data needed to fuel your mission.

 Overview of Google Analytics for Nonprofits